tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/hybrid-use-benefit-licensing.md

 > [!NOTE]
 > Changing the license type on the VM doesn't cause the system to restart, and service is not interrupted.
 The process changes a metadata licensing flag only.

-## List all VMs and virtual machine scale sets in a subscription that use Azure Hybrid Benefit for Windows Server
+## List all resources that use Azure Hybrid Benefit for Windows Server

 To view and get a count of all your VMs and virtual machine scale sets that have Azure Hybrid Benefit for Windows Server enabled, you can use the following options for your subscription.